Arrow Symbolism: Direction, Ambition & Protection Meaning

 Symbols of leadership can differ widely.
 For example, in Eastern cultures, the dragon or lotus flower symbolizes wisdom and purity, while in Western cultures, symbols like the crown or gavel represent authority and justice.

 Start by defining your core values, then choose a visual or behavioral marker that aligns with these values.
-Consistency is key in reinforcing the symbol over time.
+Consistency is key in reinforcing the symbol over time, whether it's a signature style, a recurring ritual, or a personal brand element.